Andrettin/Wyrmsun/readme.txt

 - Added the "Splendid Table" random event for the campaign mode.
 - Added the "Beautiful Statuette" random event for the campaign mode.
 - Added the "Brawl at the Barracks" random event for the campaign mode.
+- Added the "Giant Mushroom Grown" random event for the campaign mode, for the dwarves.

 * Units
 - Fixed issue which caused a worker to stop its current actions if it previously had been ordered to build a structure, began building it, and then went on to do something else and another worker completed the construction.